Mooenz/portfolio-frontendmentor/base-apparel-coming-soon-master/README.md

 # By Mooenz - Base Apparel coming soon page

-This is a solution to the [Stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/base-apparel-coming-soon-page-5d46b47f8db8a7063f9331a0).
+This is a solution to the [Base Apparel coming soon page on Frontend Mentor](https://www.frontendmentor.io/challenges/base-apparel-coming-soon-page-5d46b47f8db8a7063f9331a0).

 ## Table of contents